badlydrawnrob/python-playground/building-with-fast-api/README.md

 FastApi is a decent `http` server that's quick (other languages are faster).
 The book uses MongoDB in later chapters, but I found it uncomfortable and painful to setup and use.
 For that reason, I prefer SQLite.

 ## The programming style

+> **We should also make a point in BIG ASS LETTERS that Elm bosses the error messaging which is _far_ superior to Python** and PyLance's shitty error messages, which are sometimes indecipherable.
+A good REPL and good errors for refactoring are an absolute god-send.

 I'm not a fan of the Python style however; the FastApi (or SQLModel) documentation can be longwinded, at times unclear, a bit complicated to figure out how to get things done.
 Going from [an article like this](https://fastapi.tiangolo.com/tutorial/security/get-current-user/), understanding the types, grasping it's component parts (inputs, outputs, dependency functions) and migrating that code to a version using SQLModel is confusing to me.
 The fact SQLModel is an abstraction of an abstraction (SQLAlchemy) is also worrying.